 When Sci'Con set out to celebrate the victory of Danilo di Luca in the 2007 Giro d'Italia, what better way than with an all-pink Aerotech Evolution Art.
 70 rigid bicycle case, produced as a single specimen colored to match the Giro d'Italia winner's jersey.

+It's our last stage today, it's Friday morning and we're in Tivoli, headed for Spoleto.
+Yesterday was an up and down sort of day, although by the sixth grappa last night it seemed fine.
 We left our hotel (as featured in George A Romero's movie - Zombies, Dawn of the Dead) and headed for the stage start at Teano, we would never have found it if we hadn't tagged-on to the Mavic neutral service cars.

 Thursday 08.30, Caserta, Frascati.
 We're in Italy's answer to that hotel where Jack Nicholson lost the plot in 'The Shining'.
 Huge, empty corridors, plumbing and electrics that have a mind of their own, plus the world's most disinterested and rude staff - maybe they are zombies?
 Still, we were glad to lay our heads down here late last night: it was a long day.

 "Rest day", that's a misnomer right away.
-The ferry was late into Civitavecchia; we had to do a death march with our bags across town to get our Hertz car; then there was a 300 K drive south; the Permanence in Mercogliano wasn't set-up (there were mountains of rubbish in the streets, so maybe it wasn't surprising) and to finish-off we had to pad the streets of Salerno until we found an internet cafe.
+The ferry was late into Civitavecchia; we had to do a death march with our bags across town to get our Hertz car; then there was a 300 K drive south; the Permanence in Montevergine Di Mercogliano wasn't set-up (there were mountains of rubbish in the streets, so maybe it wasn't surprising) and to finish-off we had to pad the streets of Salerno until we found an internet cafe.